zekinah/zone-redirect/readme.txt

 3. Configure the options from the Zone-Redirect on sidebar

 == Screenshots ==
-1. Home

-2. Manage Redirection
+1. Manage Redirection

-3. Setup
+2. Setup

-4. History
+3. History Logs

 == Changelog ==
+= v1.0.6 =
+* Refactored Tabs
+* Fixed Minor Bugs
+  - Action button for updates
+  - Loading of initial data.
+  - More Secured.

 = v1.0.4 =
 * Fixed Minor Bugs